NordVPN vs ExpressVPN comparison in 2025

 However, the most impressive result was its ability to block 8 out of 10 phishing and 9 out of 10 malicious URLs the research team tested.
 This shows that Threat Protection Pro isn’t just about privacy – it’s also a solid security tool.
 The regular Threat Protection (without Pro) didn’t block any malicious URLs, so it’s clear that the Pro version is worth the upgrade if you want the best protection.

 On the other hand, ExpressVPN’s Threat Manager offered mixed results when tested in January 2025.
 It’s nice that ExpressVPN is transparent about its blocklist sources, which are updated weekly.
-In terms of tracking protection, it worked well on Firefox, but on Chrome it only provided partial protection.
-Unfortunately, it failed to block any phishing or malicious links when I tested it recently.
+Regarding tracking protection, it worked well on Firefox, but on Chrome it only provided partial protection.
+Unfortunately, it failed to block any phishing or malicious links during my recent testing.
 This might be due to the weekly blocklist updates, which can mean newer threats slip through.
 On the bright side, Threat Manager is available on Linux (only with version 3.18.1), making it accessible to an even broader range of users.

 In conclusion, NordVPN’s Threat Protection Pro outperforms ExpressVPN’s Threat Manager, especially when blocking harmful sites.
 ExpressVPN still offers decent tracking protection, particularly on Firefox, but it falls behind in overall security.